connectomicslab/connectomemapper3/docs/usage.rst

 Not running on a local machine?
 ================================

 If you intend to run ``CMP3`` on a remote system such as a high-performance computing cluster where Docker is not available due to root privileges, a Singularity image is also built for your convenience and available on `Sylabs.io`_.
-Please see instructions at `Running on a cluster (HPC) <run-on-hpc>`_.
+Please see instructions at :ref:`Running on a cluster (HPC) <run-on-hpc>`.

 Also, you will need to make your data available within that system first.
 Comprehensive solutions such as `Datalad <http://www.datalad.org/>`_ will handle data transfers with the appropriate settings and commands.
 Datalad also performs version control over your data.
-A tutorial is provided in `Adopting Datalad for collaboration <datalad-cmp>`_.
+A tutorial is provided in :ref:`Adopting Datalad for collaboration <datalad-cmp>`.